qarmin/czkawka/instructions/Compilation.md

-# Compilation Czkawka from sources
+# Compiling Czkawka from sources

 ## Requirements
 Program  | Min  | What for
 ---------|------|------------------------------------------------------------
-Rust     | 1.51 | Czkawka for now, aims to support only the latest stable Rust version GTK      | 3.22 | Only for the `GTK` backend
+Rust     | 1.51 | Czkawka, for now, aims to support only the latest stable Rust version GTK      | 3.22 | Only for the `GTK` backend

-If you only want the terminal version without a GUI, just skip all packages with `gtk`.
+If you only want the terminal version without a GUI, just skip all the packages with `gtk` in their names.

 #### Debian / Ubuntu
 ```shell